kpatel513/lyra/README.md

 ## Troubleshooting

 **Command not found:**
-- Ensure the scripts are executable: `chmod +x lyra-summarize lyra-profile`
+- Ensure the scripts are executable: `chmod +x lyra-summarize lyra-analyze`
 - Check that the path is correct when added to PATH
 - Try using the full path to the scripts